-Late work will not be accepted unless there are extreme circumstances.
+Late work is not accepted.
 You cannot make up the research paper or the final portfolio.

 Grading of Course Work

 Grammar and Reading Quizzes 10%

 Personal Narrative 10%

 Advertisement Analysis 10%

 Persuasive Essay 10%

 Argumentative Research Paper 20%

 Final Portfolio 10%

 Journals 10%

 Process Work and Homework 20%